Diamondbacks hit five homers to rout Nationals

 The Diamondbacks took a 4-3 lead in the second as Walker homered and Ahmed tripled and scored on a single by Carson Kelly.

-Arizona got an RBI double by Ahmed in the third and another homer by Marte in the fourth for a 6-3 lead.
+Arizona got an RBI double by Ahmed in the third and another homer by Marte, his 19th of the season, in the fourth for a 6-3 lead.

 Clarke lasted until two outs in the fifth, when lefty Andrew Chafin came on with a runner on first and retired lefty swinging Soto on strikes to keep the score at 6-3.

-Kevin Cron of Arizona hit a two-run shot off Kyle Barraclough in the eighth for a lead of 8-3 and David Peralta added an RBI double to make it 9-3 off Tony Sipp.
+Kevin Cron of Arizona hit a two-run shot off Kyle Barraclough in the eighth for a lead of 8-3, and David Peralta added an RBI double to make it 9-3 off Tony Sipp later in the inning.
 Kelly had a sacrifice fly off Trevor Rosenthal in the ninth for 10-3 bulge.

 He began his college career at Towson near Baltimore and was drafted in the third round out of the College of Charleston in the 2015 MLB draft by Arizona.